HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 Outdated Online Info Could Be Costing You – 62% Won’t Trust Wrong Details

-Picture this: A potential customer finds your business online, excited to visit your new location.
+Picture this: a potential customer finds your business online, excited to visit your new location.
 They drive 20 minutes across town, only to discover you moved six months ago.
 That’s one customer you’ll never see again.
-And they’re not alone – recent studies show that 62% of consumers lose trust in businesses with incorrect online information.
+And they’re not alone.
+Recent studies show that 62% of consumers lose trust in businesses with incorrect online information.

 Did you know?
 According to recent consumer behaviour studies, it takes 12 positive experiences to make up for one negative experience caused by incorrect business information.